alvarobartt/understanding-resnet/README.md

 In order to understand how does the ResNet architecture work, we will be implementing the simplest version of it, which is the ResNet20 for CIFAR10.
-This exercise will be useful to understand the main differences between a plain convolutional neural network and deep residual network, and the functionality of the "shortcut connections" in the residual building blocks.
+This exercise will be useful to understand the main differences between a plain convolutional neural network and deep residual network, and the functionality of the "_shortcut connections_" in the residual building blocks.

 ### :open_file_folder: Dataset